Path of Exile Delve League Beginner’s Guide

 - Blue beams of light – Azurite

-- Golden sparkles – Currency, Jewelry Chests
+- Golden sparkles – Flare, Dynamite, Currency, Jewelry and other Chests

 There are lots of stats that can be upgraded with the Crawler.
 The primary stat categories are as follows: